andrebelem/geemap-tools/README-en.md

 - `catalog.py`: Image search by ROI, satellite, and time range.
 - `analysis.py`: Time series for vegetation indices (NDVI, EVI...), CHIRPS, TerraClimate, MapBiomas, Terrain, and more.
 - `sidra_tools.py`: Programmatic access to IBGE Table 5457 (Brazilian Municipal Agricultural Production).
+- **Penguin Sat**: A set of routines for detecting and monitoring penguin colonies and Antarctic vegetation (currently under development).
 - `private_dev/`: Development and testing area – not included in the installed package.
 -
 ## Usage